sliterok/hosting/README.md

 # Telegram video hosting

-Have you ever wondered if you can create a free* video hosting?
-Like basically unlimited and pretty good...
+Have you ever wondered if you can create a free video hosting?
+Like basically unlimited* and pretty good...
 If so, you've come to the right place.
-This is a telegram "bot" that also listens to the http requests.
+This is a telegram userbot that also listens to the http requests.
-When you send a video to the chat you designated as a hosting chat this "bot" will reply you with a link to this video.
+When you send a video to the chat you designated as a hosting chat this userbot will reply you with a link to this video.
 This link can be embedded into discord or other messengers.
 Tricky part is that the bots are limited to files of [20 MB](https://core.telegram.org/bots/api#sending-files) so you'd need to create your own "client" and authenticate under your profile.

+\* Unlimited assuming you have second-level domain to use cloudflare caching since telegram download speed is fairly limited.
+File size limitation info [here](https://telegram.org/blog/700-million-and-premium#4-gb-uploads).

 ## Get creds
 - Get apiId and apiHash by following [this steps](https://core.telegram.org/api/obtaining_api_id#obtaining-api-id)